2020PB/police-brutality/reports/Texas.md

 ### Police shoot non-violent protestor in the head | May 30th

-Here, a non-violent protestor ([reportedly](https://www.instagram.com/p/CA6TCIGnuWm/) named Brad Levi Ayala) can be seen standing perfectly still when he is hit directly in the head by a rubber bullet and knocked to the floor.
+Here, a non-violent protestor can be seen standing perfectly still when he is hit directly in the head by a rubber bullet and knocked to the floor.

 In the aftermath other protestors help the victim who is bleeding from a large head wound.